diaspd/design-system-lab/README.md

 $ npm run storybook

 ```
-The app will be available on `http://localhost:5500/`
+The app will be available on `http://localhost:5500/` <br/>
+and the components on `http://localhost:6006/`
 <br></br>

 ## 💻 Technologies